-- Identifying sources of risks and measuring their volumes, which is monthly performed by Directorate of Assets and Liabilities management and Treasury Controlling of the Financial Risk Management Department on the basis of operating system data; - 2) Managing risk a respective function is locally delegated to Directorate of Assets and Liabilities management and Treasury Controlling which regularly receives information on the risk volume to which the Group is exposed from the department on managing and controlling assets and liabilities of the Treasury and complies with the respective limits.
-At the same time, at the level of the OTP Group, risk management is performed by a respective committee of the Parent which receives information on the risk exposure on a monthly basis; - 3) Monitoring the availability of minimum required volume of highly liquid assets, which is daily performed by the department for managing assets and liabilities, with subsequent reporting to Assets and Liabilities Management Committee and controlling by the Treasury Department and the Parent.
-At the same time, Group's management receives reports on liquidity risk on a monthly and quarterly basis; - 4) Management during the day as well as daily monitoring of the compliance with regulatory requirements and internal limits; - 5) Assessing the efficiency of strategic and operating liquidity management, which is the function of Assets and Liabilities Management Committee.
+- Identifying sources of risks and measuring their volumes, which is monthly performed by Directorate of Assets and Liabilities management and Treasury Controlling of the Financial Risk Management Department on the basis of operating system data; - 2) Managing risk a respective function is locally delegated to Directorate of Assets and Liabilities management and Treasury Controlling which regularly receives information on the risk volume to which the Bank is exposed from Assets and Liabilities Management Department and complies with the respective limits.
+At the consolidated level, risk management is performed by a respective committee of the Parent which receives information on the risk exposure on a monthly basis; - 3) Monitoring the availability of minimum required stock of highly liquid assets, which is daily performed by Assets and Liabilities Management Department, with subsequent reporting to Assets and Liabilities Management Committee and Treasury Controlling Department, and the Parent.
+In addition, the Bank's Management Board and the Supervisory Board and Risk Management Committee of the Board receive reports on risk liquidity on a monthly and quarterly basis, respectively; - 4) Management during the day as well as daily monitoring of the compliance with regulatory requirements and internal limits; - 5) Assessing the efficiency of strategic and operating liquidity management, which is the function of Assets and Liabilities Management Committee.